Advanced Aircraft Analysis Module Descriptions

 In this submodule material properties that are not listed in the available materials table may be added and have their characteristics defined.
 These materials will be added to the user defined category of the available materials table.

-The purpose of this module is to estimate various costs of airplane design programs.
-The estimation methods are presented in such a manner that they can be applied to civil and military airplanes of all types.
+The purpose of this module is to estimate various costs of aircraft design programs.
+The estimation methods are presented in such a manner that they can be applied to civil and military aircraft of all types.
 The cost escalation factor (CEF) used in this module accounts for inflation.
 The various cost definitions and cost estimation methods used for this module are as discussed in Chapter 1 through 7 of Airplane Design Part VIII.

 After invoking the cost module, seven options are displayed: